RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C	is	incorrect	because	unstructured	storage	is	used	within	a	PaaS implementation	for	support	objects	such	as	images	and	web	files;	it would	not	be	used	for	the	storage	of	virtual	machines	for	use throughout	a	cloud	infrastructure.

-### Question # 8 - When	a	DLP	solution	is	used	to	protect	data	in	transit,	where	is	the optimal	place	to	deploy	the	DLP	components?
+### [important] Question # 8 - When	a	DLP	solution	is	used	to	protect	[data	in	transit],	where	is	the optimal	place	to	deploy	the	DLP	components?
 A.	On	the	server	originating	the	traffic
 B.	At	the	network	perimeter
 C.	Between	VLANs
 D.	On	the	server	receiving	the	data

 Answer: B.

 When	protecting	data	in	transit,	a	DLP	solution	would	optimally	be deployed	at	the	network	perimeter.
 Within	a	network,	extensive monitoring	can	be	used	in	conjunction	with	other	security	controls	on the	data,	but	the	network	perimeter	represents	the	last	hop	before leaving	the	application	for	external	use,	and	would	be	the	appropriate place	to	have	a	DLP	implementation.